Semantic-Org/Learn-Semantic/server/documents/guide/beginner.html.md

 ```

 #### The menu + button
 The right side of the header consists of the Sign Up, Log In, Help and a List Your Space button elements.
 In order to do so we have to create a unordered list `<ul>` and line these up horizontally.
-For the Help and the button we are going to use our first Semantic-UI elements!
+For the Help and the button we are going to use our first Semantic UI elements!
 The container holding the menu is named "top-menu" and the text in there is labeled "top-text".

-First we are making the entire list without the Semantic-UI elements.
+First we are making the entire list without the Semantic UI elements.
 Lets add the elements in the html by adding the following elements in your home.html, in the `<div class"header"></div>` and after the `<div class="logo"></div>`, and add "Sign Up" and "Log In":

 ```
 <div class="header">